 Art is an important means of communication.
 Through the paintings or other forms of art, an artist can covey the strongest messages.
 Several times in the history of the world, art has been used as an effective form of nonverbal communication.

-This is the communication through visual aids like drawings, placards, presentations, and illustrations etc.
+This is communication through visual aids like drawings, placards, presentations, and illustrations, etc.

 Formal & Informal Communication

-Apart from the above types, we have the formal & the informal types of communication.
-The formal communication is of following types:
+Apart from the above types, we have formal & informal types of communication.
+Formal communication is of following types: